TheRealNin/ns2-rebirth/mvm.md

 ## Update for Nov 14

 * Shotgun rebalanced again: damage at a distance has been heavily decreased starting at 2 meters, with damage falling off to only 25% at 15 meters.
 To compensate, damage has been increased from 8 to 9 damage per pellet.
 Spread has also been increased very slightly to help do chip damage at medium range.

-## Update for Nov 6

-* Grenade launcher change reverted to vanilla NS2.
-You can now skid grenade launcher shots along the ground and they will explode on impact.
-Note that the minimum arming time from vanilla NS2 is still enabled.
-* Shotgun damage increased slightly so you should be able to one-shot a marine with no upgrades when you have no upgrades from close range.
-* Shield generator research cost reduced from 10/20/30 to 10/15/20.
-* Shield generator research time reduced from 90/120/120 to 45/45/45.

 ## All Changes
 * Power nodes are neutral, and can only be damaged if your team isn't using it.